TACC/Core-CMS/README.md

     _You may create additional accounts as needed._

-    The CMS admin site should now be accessible at http://localhost:8000/admin (or at the port defined in a `docker-compose.custom.yml`).

-    Log in with the user that was created via the `createsuperuser` step.

-    > __Notice__: To log in with a TACC account using LDAP, create the account using the TACC username, then assign staff and/or superuser privileges.
+    > __Notice__: To log in with a TACC account using LDAP, create the account using the TACC username, then (as an admin or superuser) assign staff and/or superuser privileges.
 The assigned password can be any password and does __not__ need to be sent to the user.
 The CMS will __not__ attempt to validate with the assigned password unless LDAP authentication fails. __For production, create a strong password.__

-    > __Warning__: The CMS install will be fresh i.e. the CMS will __not__ be populated with production content.

 6. [Collect static files][django-static] for Django: